Math curriculum intent

-Mathematics is integral to all aspects of life and we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics which will stay with them for life.
+At Worple our aim is teach a Maths curriculum that equips children with the tools to be able to problem solve, reason logically and think in abstract ways.
+We know mathematics is integral to all aspects of life and we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics which will stay with them for life.

 As a school we are working toward becoming 'Maths Mastery Ready' - The White Rose schemes of learning are designed to support a mastery approach to teaching and learning, as well as to support the aims and objectives of the National Curriculum.
-The White Rose schemes have number at the heart and a lot of time is spent reinforcing number to build competency.

 What is Maths Mastery?